mum0n/model_size/docs/size_structured_model_snowcrab.md

 (1) **Representative size-frequency distributions across space and time**

   Measuring body size is a basic element of any monitoring system.
 However, no matter how randomized a sampling design may be, there is an inherent bias associated with most forms of sampling.
 This bias is due to the sampling device (mesh size, hook size) used for capture **and** sampling design limitations.
-No matter how well constructed, sampling design cannot be sufficiently well-informed to ensure ensure completely random sampling, due to time and space-varying environmental and behavioural variability than cannot be know *a-priori*.
-The latter can, however, be partially addressed through a model-based, *a-posteriori* methods that are collectively known as **Post-Stratification** bias correction.
+No matter how well constructed, sampling design cannot be sufficiently well-informed to ensure ensure completely random sampling, due to time and space-varying environmental and behavioural variability than cannot be know *apriori*.
+The latter can, however, be partially addressed through a model-based, *aposteriori* methods that are collectively known as **Post-Stratification** bias correction.
 From such analyses, a representative distribution of size by stage can then be used to inform/identify/classify size modes and associated numerical abundance in each mode.

 (2) **Size-based understanding of life history**